A nice walk in the park quickly turns into a nightmare when your dog bites a passerby.

 The guardian

-Any person who has custody, control, or supervision of a dog at the time the bite occurs may also be held liable with the owner for any personal injury caused by the animal.
+Any person who has the use of the animal, i.e. who has custody or control of the animal, or is responsible for supervising the animal at the time the bite occurs may also be held liable with the owner for any personal injury caused by the animal.

 When a dog owner entrusts his or her pet to a third party — a relative, neighbor, colleague, etc. — a transfer of responsibility occurs to the person who has temporary custody of the animal.